DasPooja/react-to-do-application/README.md

 🚀 Features

-a.
-View Tasks: See all your tasks in a clean and organized list.
+1. View Tasks: See all your tasks in a clean and organized list.
-b.
-Add Tasks: Add new tasks with ease using the input field.
+2. Add Tasks: Add new tasks with ease using the input field.
-c.
-Edit Tasks: Modify task details when needed.
+3. Edit Tasks: Modify task details when needed.
-d.
-Delete Tasks: Remove completed or unnecessary tasks.
+4. Delete Tasks: Remove completed or unnecessary tasks.
-e.
-Persistent Storage: Tasks are stored in localStorage to ensure they are not lost on page reloads.
+5. Persistent Storage: Tasks are stored in localStorage to ensure they are not lost on page reloads.
-f.
-Context API for State Management: No props drilling; state is managed globally for better scalability.
+6. Context API for State Management: No props drilling; state is managed globally for better scalability.
-g.
-Responsive Design: Works seamlessly on both desktop and mobile devices.
+7. Responsive Design: Works seamlessly on both desktop and mobile devices.

 🛠️ Technologies Used